-- Grow by supporting new businesses and building on our strengths, including our existing world class companies, and small and growing enterprises. - Be business friendly, ensuring the right skills and conditions are in place to support investment, and create and sustain new high quality jobs and apprenticeships for working age people. - Continue to support investment in our business parks, units and Town Centres.
+- Benefit from the delivery of our ambitious vision, which we created with partners in the North of Tyne Combined Authority.
+We will have a dynamic and more inclusive economy, which will ensure that all residents have a stake in our region's future; - Grow by supporting new businesses and building on our strengths, including our existing world class companies, and small and growing enterprises; - Be business friendly, ensuring the right skills and conditions are in place to support investment, and create and sustain new high-quality jobs and apprenticeships for working age people; and - Continue to support investment in our business parks, units and town centres.

-Significant issues relating to 2019/20 and beyond
+Significant issues relating to 2020/21 and beyond